RSS

 The then head of the cloud business said that Oracle lost a large client - the Dutch bank Rabobank - only because of the terrible interface.

-Oracle says the complaint is largely based on reports from the press and from analysts, and therefore it is "meaningless," and the company will defend itself in court.
+Oracle says that the complaint is largely based on reports from the press and from analysts, and therefore it is "meaningless," and the company will defend itself in court.

 Oracle launches new data centers in 5 countries